CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 ## Enable the Profiler on Azure Compute resources

 ### Create Resource Group in your Azure subscription
-Open Create a resource group in your Azure subscription.
+Create a resource group in your Azure subscription.
 Below is an example for doing so in using PowerShell script:

 ```
 New-AzureRmResourceGroup -Name "Replace_With_Resource_Group_Name" -Location "Replace_With_Resource_Group_Location"